JimHotchkiss/rails_dyi_app/NOTES.md

 I'm going to do a little styling.
 I want to work on a basic template, that will include a drop down window for 'categories,' in addition to sign in, sign up, sign out and a home button.

 At this point, I'm kind of messing around.
 I working on some styling.
 I added an image, and messing with some opacity.
 Trying to figure out how to make it a back ground image.

+Preparing for work today, I was reviewing one of the first lessons, and decided I'm going to make some basic test for this app.
+  * The helpers, mailers, and models directories are meant to hold tests for view helpers, mailers, and models, respectively.
+The controllers directory is meant to hold tests for controllers, routes, and views.
+The integration directory is meant to hold tests for interactions between controllers.

+Wrote and ran my first test
+ * test "should not save project without title" do project = Porject.new assert_not project.save
+   end
+ * terminal ~> rails test test/models/project_test.rb:9
+  ~ Where :9 is the line we want tested.